michael2012z/BitBible/markdown/JPS/files/Isa.md

 2. and I will take unto Me faithful witnesses to record, Uriah the priest, and Zechariah the son of Jeberechiah.'

 3. And I went unto the prophetess; and she conceived, and bore a son.
-Then said HaShem unto me: 'Call his name Maher-shalal-hashbaz.That is, The spoil speedeth, the prey hasteth.
+Then said HaShem unto me: 'Call his name Maher-shalal-hashbaz.

 4. For before the child shall have knowledge to cry: My father, and: My mother, the riches of Damascus and the spoil of Samaria shall be carried away before the king of Assyria.'